-We next estimate the elasticity of firm outcomes to a 1 percent depreciation, using a two-stage least squares regression.
+where $Y{i,t+12,t}$ is either imports or exports of the firm i between the period t when the experiment started up to 12 months after. $Y{i,t,t-12}$ is also either imports or exports, but for the year before the experiment. $\log S{i,t,t+12}^e$ is the logarithm of the 12 month ahead expected exchange rate. $x{i,t}$ is a set of controls that includes a dummy that takes a value of one of the firm was treated in a certain month, a industry fixed effect and the prior (nowcast) of the firm.
 In the first stage, we follow Coibion et al. (2023) and estimate a regression of the log exchange rate forecast on the exchange rate nowcast interacted by the treatment assignment dummy.
-In the second stage, we estimate a regression of the log level of outcomes in the year after treatment on the log forecast of the exchange rate.
-In every regression, we use the outcome's pre-existing level as a control.
-The interpretation of the coefficient of interest is an elasticity of a firm outcome, for example imports, to a 1 percent exogenous expected depreciation.
+In the second stage, we estimate a regression of the log level of outcomes in the year after treatment on the log forecast of the exchange rate In every regression.
+The interpretation of the coefficient of interest is an elasticity of a firm outcome, for example imports, to a 1 percent exogenous expected depreciation, where the variation is induced by the treatment.
+Table 3 shows the results.